Untitled design (4)

 5 Reasons Why Christian Marriages are Struggling

-Marital struggles, infidelity and divorce are not new.
+Marital struggles, infidelity, and divorce are not new.
 The Bible is full of examples of failed marriages.
 But it does seem that the number of Christian marriages struggling to survive is growing at an exponential rate.
 If having a Christ-honoring marriage matters to you, knowing why so many are struggling is important.
-Here are five reasons.

 1. Examples are disappearing, and commitment is no longer cultural.